MLEKMAD/test-tictactrip/README.md

 ## About The Project

-This text justification api, have many functionalities :
+This text justification api has many functionalities :
 <ol>
     <li>
       It authenticates the user.